Thanksgiving is coming, and that means one thing to me: Pie.

 Well, this year I am determined to get it right, and that’s going to mean some practice pies.
 So, I made one of my favorite fall pies for the sole purpose of finding a gluten-free pie crust that actually works.
 And on the first try, I’d say the pie crust recipe I used turned out pretty well.
 I didn’t achieve perfection with it like I can with my wheat flour versions, but it’s a very good start.

-Gluten-free Pie Crust
+How to make a Gluten-free Pie Crust

 1 1/2 Cups All Purpose Gluten-free flour (I used Bob’s Red Mill All Purpose GF Flour)